kesara/kesara.github.io/_posts/2019-04-14-keeping-rails-application-secured.markdown

 layout:       post
 title:        "Keeping Rails Application Secured"
 description:  >
-    How to keep on top of security vulunerabilities of your Ruby on Rails application.
+    How to keep on top of security vulnerabilities of your Ruby on Rails application.
 date:         2019-04-14 00:00:00
 categories:   ruby rails security programming infosec